Dharkayn Geenyo

-Dharkayn Geenyo (Dharkayngeenyo, Darkeyn Genyo) is a town in the southern Sool region of Somaliland.
+Dharkayn Geenyo (Dharkayngeenyo, Darkeyn Genyo) is a town in the southern Sool region of Waqooyi Bari / North East State of Somalia.

 Overview

-It is located on the Khaatuma State-Ethiopia border.
+It is located on the Doawlad Goboleedka Waqooyi Bari-Ethiopia border.
 Dharkayn Geenyo is a historical town, it was an important border post during the Siad Barre government period with one of the biggest Somali military bases.
 The town was the centre of clan skirmishes in 2016 and 2017.

-Presently, the SSC-Khaatumo administration holds control over Darkayn Geenyo and was recently visited by a delegation led by President Abdikhadir Ahmed Aw-Ali on December 16, 2023.
+Presently, the Doawlad Goboleedka Waqooyi Bari holds control over Darkayn Geenyo and was recently visited by a delegation led by President Abdikhadir Ahmed Aw-Ali on December 16, 2023.

 Demographics

-The town is primarily settled by the Dhulbahante clan, with the bahrarsame sub-clan being well represented.
+The town is primarily settled by the Dhulbahante clan, with the Abdi Garad sub-clan being well represented.
 In 2020, the Garad of the Abdi Garad-Qayad clan, Garaad Mukhtaar Garaad Cali Buraale was crowned in the town by the Garaad of the Dhulbahante, Garad Jama Garad Ali.